BaronVonPerko/kickoffwp/readme.md

 KickoffWP is a Laravel 5.5 application.
 All changes should be branched from the *dev* branch.
 Make pull requests from your branch back into *dev* for review.

+You will need to create your own *.env* file.
+As an example, *.env-example* is at the root of the project.

 If you wish, you may add your name and links to your website and/or twitter handle in the *contributors.md* file.